-Get them playing outdoors, exploring the back yard or get them playing indoors with toys that will help develop motor skills and problem solving.
+Get them playing outdoors, exploring the back yard or get them playing indoors with toys that will help develop motor skills, problem solving and creative abilities.

 Don’t let tablets and videos dictate how our children are raised, let them learn about the physical aspects of this world first.
 Let them experience what senses they have available to them, whether its, taste, smell, touch, sound or sight to learn about this beautiful world they are just starting off in.

-Along with providing quality information about learning through play we have a few toys that we recommend as favorites for children.
+Along with providing quality information about learning through play we have a few toys that we recommend as favorites for children that will be a great benefit in their development, toys of real value not just superficial entertainment.

-The Benefits of Children Playing Outside as they Grow Up
+The Learning Benefits of Children Playing Outside as they Grow Up

 According to a recent study of two thousand parents and their children, only 21% of the children played out today in comparison to 71% of the parents who had in their childhood.
 That’s a huge decrease in numbers when you stop to think of how much you enjoyed playing out with your friends and also the importance of doing so.
 Worryingly 64% of children play out less than once a week, 21% have not been on a country walk in a year, 21% have never been to a farm and more children go to hospital for falling out of bed than for falling out of trees.